Ellerbe Becket

-Ellerbe Becket was an independent Minneapolis, Minnesota-based architectural, engineering, interior design and construction firm until 2009, when it was acquired by AECOM.
+Ellerbe Becket was an American Minneapolis, Minnesota-based architectural, engineering, interior design and construction firm until 2009, when it was acquired by AECOM.

-The firm currently employs 475 people in seven locations and three countries, and has designed buildings in all of the 50 states and in 20 countries.
+The firm formerly employed 475 people in seven locations and three countries, and had designed buildings in all of the 50 states and in 20 countries.

 History

 The company originally called Ellerbe & Co. was founded by Franklin Ellerbe in 1909 in St. Paul, Minnesota.
 Its first clients included the Mayo Clinic and 3M.
 Thomas Ellerbe took over the company in 1921 upon his father's death.
 When he retired in 1966 it became an employee-owned company.
 In 1988 it merged with Welton Becket and Associates of Los Angeles and became Ellerbe Becket.
 In 1988 it opened a sports design division in Kansas City.
 On October 26, 2009, Ellerbe Becket joined the architecture, planning, and engineering firm AECOM.